Cannabis Reporting Requirements

 QBench Continues Winning Streak: Momentum Leader in LIMS and Lab Inventory Management

-For the third consecutive quarter, QBench is a G2 Momentum Leader in the LIMS category—and this time, we’re proud to two additional wins: Momentum Leader in Lab Inventory Management Software category and moving to the #1 LIMS on the Highest-Rated List.
+For the third consecutive quarter, QBench is a G2 Momentum Leader in the LIMS category—and this time, we’re proud to three additional wins: Moving to the #1 LIMS on the Highest-Rated List, reaching #1 on the Easiest to Use List, and winning Momentum Leader in Lab Inventory Management Software category.

 General